bagusays/efishery-technical-test/readme.md

 - Docker installed or
 - Node (14 or newer) & Go (1.6 or newer) installed

+## How To Test
+- Fetch Service
+  - `cd fetch-service && go test ./... -cover`
+- Auth Service
+  - `not implemented yet`
 ## How To Run
 - Manually
   - `cd auth-service && yarn dev`